reactioncommerce/example-storefront/README.md

 Visit the storefront at `localhost:4000` and the GraphQL API playground at `localhost:3000/graphiql`.

-1. To view the logs for the Starterkit, run: `docker logs reaction-next-starterkit_web_1 -f`
+1. To view the logs for the Starterkit, run: `docker-compose logs -f`

 ## Configuration

 ### Set up Stripe

-When running the storefront from a new Reaction shop, you will need to configure Stripe payment processing and shipping options to test a complete order checkout flow.
+When running the storefront and Reaction for the first time,, you will need to configure Stripe payment processing and shipping options to test a complete order checkout flow.
 After signing up for a Stripe API key, follow these steps:

 1. Add public Stripe API key (`STRIPE_PUBLIC_API_KEY`) to `.env`.
 2. Open the Reaction Classic app, at `http://localhost:3000`.
 Log in as an Admin user.